Visual Question Answering in AI: what is it?

 β

-The way in which data is annotated also affects model evaluation methods.
-Clear, standardized annotations enable accurate comparisons between different models and approaches, making it easier to identify best practices and areas requiring improvement.
+How data is annotated also affects how the model is evaluated.
+Clear and standardized annotations allow for accurate comparisons between different models and approaches, making it easier to identify best practices and areas in need of improvement.

 β